What to do if you have a blocked drain outside

 You’ll need a few items for the job:

-• Appropriate tools or rope (for lifting the drain cover)
+• Flat-head screwdriver (for lifting the drain cover).

 You’ll need a strong flat-head screwdriver or other appropriate tools for this, depending on the cover.
-It’s heavy, so if it doesn’t work, in some cases you can, tie a rope around the cover to get better leverage.
-Remember care needs to be exercised to prevent the cover from falling down the drain.
+As you lift the drain cover, make sure you have a good grip on it to prevent it falling down the drain.

 Insert the drain rod into the drain and twist the rod into the blockage in a clockwise direction, applying some pressure.
 Keep plunging and twisting – the blockage may be extremely stubborn.
 When it starts to feel easier, that’s your sign that the blockage is clearing.